 - We don't have to worry about paying (and stressing over) another bill every month.

 - Money doesn't get wasted paying interest on a credit card balance.

-- We don’t have to worry about overspending- EVER!
+- We don't have to worry about spending more than we make- EVER!

 - Peace of mind– no debt causing us daily stress.